G-Research/fasttrackml/docs/quickstart.md

 ## Running a real ML experiment

 An example is included that uses Stable Baseline 3 - a popular reinforcement learning library.
-It is running the CartPole Evnironment with a PPO agent.
+It is running the CartPole Environment with a PPO agent.

 You can read about the how it works [here](https://gsurma.medium.com/cartpole-introduction-to-reinforcement-learning-ed0eb5b58288#c876).